GavinHaLab/BLCA-subtype-evolution-paper/analysis/simple-SV/README.md

 Usage instructions are included within each script.

 ## Contents
+- Each SV is retained if it is detetected by atleast 2 out of 3 callers, has size > 1000 base pairs, and is not part of the ENCODE blacklisted regions.
 - `CombiningSVCallers_TwoOverlap_git.R`: Merges and formats SVs across 3 callers for each sample.
 The callers included in this analyis are SVABA, MANTA and GRIDDS.
 - `annotate_SV_geneInfo_perSample_git.py`: Annotates SV breakpoints with intersecting genes but has to be used with the wrapper annotate_SV_geneInfo_perSample_wrapper_git,py
 - `annotate_SV_geneInfo_perSample_wrapper_git.py`: The wrapper that calls the annotate_SV_geneInfo_perSample_git to annotate the breakpoints.